-To reset the port statistics counters using the CLI:
+To reset the port statistics counters of a managed FortiSwitch unit:

+'''

 FG100D3G15817028 (global) # diagnose switch-controller trigger reset-hardware-counters S524DF4K15000024 1,3,port6-7

+'''

 NOTE: This command is provided for debugging; accuracy is not guaranteed when the counters are reset.
 Resetting the counters might have a negative effect on monitoring tools, such as SNMP and FortiGate.
 The statistics gathered during the time when the counters are reset might be discarded.